 - Poor team communication and cross-functional collaboration

-- Lack of organizational alignment with the business goals
+- Lack of alignment with business goals

-- Harder change and crisis management
+- Slower and more difficult change and crisis management

-- Lack of agility and fast decision-making
+- Limited agility and delayed decision-making

-- More misinformation
+- Increased misinformation and confusion

 - Higher stress levels among employees